lukaskleinschmidt/kirby-terminal/README.md

 # WIP: Kirby Terminal

 ### Scripts
 You can define almost any scripts you would normally run from a terminal.
-A script can be defined as a simple string.
-If you need more control you can define your script as a callback.
+A script can be defined as a simple string or if you need more control you can define your script as a callback.
 The callback is expected to return either a `string` or a `Script` object.
 The closure of the callback is bound to the scripts section model.

 ```php
 <?php